fmeccanici/thesis_workspace/README.md

 ## teach_pendant
 Place and interpolate waypoints using the keyboard, see [2].

+## keyboard_state_publisher
+Used to publish the keys from the keyboard, so it can be used in the experiment for the teach pendant.

 ## execution_failure_detection
 Used in the human factors experiment to determine when a trajectory is a failure and visualize this.
 Object not reached, kicked over or collision with environment.
-To detect collision, inside the docker you need to add a contact sensor plugin to publish the collision (see fmeccanici/contact_sensor).
+To detect collision, inside the docker you need to add a contact sensor plugin to publish the collision (see contact_sensor package inside this GIT repository).

 # References
-[1]: Incremental imitation learning of context-dependent motor skills, Ewerton et al.
+[1]: Incremental imitation learning of context-dependent motor skills, Ewerton et al. \
 [2]: Teleoperated online Learning from Demonstration in a partly unknown environment, Floris Meccanici